paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 #### Effective Date
 Pub.
 L. 91–513, title II, § 704, Oct.
 27, 1970, 84 Stat.
 1284, provided that: “(a) Except as otherwise provided in this section, this title [see Short Title note below] shall become effective on the first day of the seventh calendar month that begins after the day immediately preceding the date of enactment [Oct.
 27, 1970]. “(b) Parts A, B, E, and F of this title [Parts A, B, E, and F of this subchapter], section 702 [set out as a note under [section 321 of this title](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-321)], this section, and sections 705 through 709 [sections 901 to 904 of this title and note set out below], shall become effective upon enactment [Oct.
 27, 1970]. “(c) Sections 305 (relating to labels and labeling) [[section 825 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-825)], and 306 (relating to manufacturing quotas) [[section 826 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-826)] shall become effective on the date specified in subsection (a) of this section, except that the Attorney General may by order published in the Federal Register postpone the effective date of either or both of these sections for such period as he may determine to be necessary for the efficient administration of this title [see Short Title note below].”

+#### Short Title of 2025 Amendment
+Pub.
+L. 119–26, § 1, July 16, 2025, 139 Stat.
+410, provided that: “This Act [amending sections 802, 812, 822 to 824, 829a, 841, and 960 of this title and sections 290bb–36d, 1395l, and 1395m of Title 42, The Public Health and Welfare, and enacting provisions set out as notes under sections 812, 822, and 841 of this title] may be cited as the ‘Halt All Lethal Trafficking of Fentanyl Act’ or the ‘HALT Fentanyl Act’.”

 #### Short Title of 2022 Amendment
 Pub.
 L. 117–215, § 1(a), Dec.
 2, 2022, 136 Stat.
 2257, provided that: “This Act [amending sections 802, 822, 823, 824, 827, 829a, 831, 841, 843, 882, and 958 of this title and sections 290bb–36d, 290dd–3, 1395l, 1395m, 1395cc–6, and 1396b of Title 42, The Public Health and Welfare, and enacting provisions set out as notes under this section, [section 823 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-823), and sections 241 and 284 of Title 42] may be cited as the ‘Medical Marijuana and Cannabidiol Research Expansion Act’.”